-A place for disability sport in mainstream media by: Matthew Hepworth
+A place for disability sport in mainstream media by: Faith Valencia

 Everyday hundreds of men and women are breaking sporting records in stadiums, on fields and in the pool, but these achievements are largely going unreported.
 Why?
 These men and women have a disability.
 For most of them it doesn’t define who they are, their sporting achievements do, but in a world of commercial journalism where only elite sport sells, how do we share their stories of sporting success?